Planning Consultancy:

 Property subdivision generally requires planning permission from the local planning authority.
 This involves submitting a planning application that outlines the proposed development, including the number and layout of the new units, access roads, landscaping, and any other relevant details.
 The planning authority will assess the application against local planning policies and consider factors such as impact on the local area, infrastructure, and amenity.

 Adequate space is a pre-requisite for basic living.
 There should be enough room for residents to cook, eat, relax and socialise.
 This standard deals with internal space within new dwellings and is suitable for application across all tenures.
 It sets out requirements for the Gross Internal (floor) Area of new dwellings at a defined level of occupancy as well as floor areas and dimensions for key parts of the home, notably bedrooms, storage and floor to ceiling height.
 2. The requirements of this standard for bedrooms, storage and internal areas are relevant only in determining compliance with this standard in new dwellings and have no other statutory meaning or use.
+The National Space Standards outline these requirements for new housing development.

 With sympathetic alterations to the exterior of the existing buildings, conversion is likely to have a lower visual impact on the street scene by preserving the existing building frontage and respecting the character of the